ichan-mb/Fuse.Biometric/README.md

 # Fuse.Biometric

-Library FuseOpen for Biometric Authentication on iOS and Android
+Library for Biometric Authentication on iOS and Android